 Every year I think “Oh, we should go to this boat parade.
 Supposedly they decorate the boats up really nice.
 It should be fun.”
 We never do.
 One day, Bilge, one day.
 Besides, generally we're tied up with (and possibly a little buzzed during) the Scout parade in Lakeview so during that time we have to recover to make it down for Krewe du Vieux.

 Krewe du Vieux: Saturday, 2/8, 6:30pm, Marigny & French Quarter

 Yes we’ve taken our daughter to this every year and we always get some side-eyes but she has to cheer for Mommy and Aunt Jen and Uncle Peter and Aunt Grace and everybody else in Krewe of Spank and she’s too busy clamoring for throws to notice the giant leaking phallus that’s travelling down the street.

-I took my daughter to this last year to support this children’s parade and it was a nice day but I almost screamed in terror when I saw this sign identifying a float:
+I took my daughter to this a couple of years ago to support this children’s parade and it was a nice day but I almost screamed in terror when I saw this sign identifying a float: